darkred/Userscripts/Google_youtube_search_link/README.md

 <br>

-_Note: The feature of the initial script to re-arrange Images, Videos, Youtube links to always be on 2nd, 3rd, 4th places, that was applied by default, was breaking the Google's default tabs order (which takes into account the kind of search criteria that you have entered) is removed in this fork._
+_Note: The initial script was offering:_
+- _either (by default) to re-arrange links so that the Images, Videos, Youtube links to always be on 2nd, 3rd, 4th places,
+which was breaking the Google's default tabs order (which takes into account the kind of search criteria that you have entered)
+and is removed in this fork._
+- _or to add the YouTube link after all existing links, to the right (with some spacing in between)._